caglanakpinar/Anomaly_Detection_LSTM_AutoEncoder/README.md

 ## How it works?

-There are 3 main processes. !st You can create features.
+There are 3 main processes.
+1st You can create features.
 If there is not observed data set, it generates random data set.
 It is possible to assign a data set with .csv file or data connection.
 Data of file path must be assigned at configs.py data_path.
 It genreated features from the feature.json file.
 All information how to generates are assigned at feature.json file.
 2ndYou can tran with features set with Isolation Forest, AutoEncoder (Multivariate - Univariate), LSTM - AutoEncoder.
 3rd, it is possible to show results with dashbord

 **1st generate random data and create features:**